 Pre-requisites: You must be at least 17 years old an associate member or full member and have Ski Level One Certification or foreign equivalent (see our FAQs).

-** Before you take the Ski Level Two you must complete The Level Two E-Learning course, based on information in the 2017 Ski Instructors Manual.
-You can access the Ski E-Learning system through your member profile.
+** Before you take the Ski Level Two Certification you must complete The Level Two eLearning course, based on information in the 2017 Ski Instructors Manual.
+You can access the Ski eLearning system through your member profile.
 Look at the course outline for further information. **

 This course includes teaching progressions from wedge-parallel turns to advanced-parallel turns with a pole touch, the teaching model and learning process, class handling and safety, skier analysis, technical information and fundamental skill demonstrations – all relative to wedge-parallel turns through to advanced-parallel turns.

 Candidates should ski at an advanced level, which is a strong skier making dynamic medium radius parallel turns and basic short turns on all groomed terrain.
-The skier is able to ski most off piste terrain at a ski area with speed and confidence using short, medium and long radius turns.
-Personal skiing will be improved throughout the course both on and off piste, and free skiing elements will be used as part of skill development.
-Candidates’ skiing will be formally assessed within the last two days.
-Candidates’ fundamental skill demonstrations will be improved throughout the course and formally assessed within the last two days.
+The skier is able to ski most off-piste terrain at a ski area with speed and confidence using short, medium and long radius turns.
+Personal skiing will be improved throughout the course both on and off-piste, and freeski elements will be used as part of skill development.
+Candidates’ skiing will be formally assessed within the last 2 days.
+Candidates’ fundamental skill demonstrations will be improved throughout the course and formally assessed within the last 2 days.

-Click here for Level Two analysis training videos.
+Click here for Ski Level Two analysis training videos.

 Name: Sarah Thompson

-Course and Resort: Ski Level Two at Turoa
+Course and Resort: Ski Level Two Certification at Turoa

 “Intense and demanding, exhilarating and awesome fun!
 Not often can you learn so much and have so much fun in one single week.
 I found this course to be intensive coaching delivered with abundant enthusiasm, patience and dedication from the Examiners allowing students gain the most and perform their best.